escobard/udemy-docker-kubernetes/section13/section13.md

 - monitors the state of each pod, updating as necessary
 - good for maintaining dev and production environments
 - it is recommended to use deployment objects instead of pods for release environments

+### browse deployment objects
+- command - kubectl get deployments
+- specifies stats for each container in the deployment

+## service objects
+- service acts as a load balancer / proxy to route requests to pods
+- route traffic to pods that have a matching selector